VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/11-Lecture.md

 ---
-title: "Listen to Assembly lecture"
+title: "Lecture on Viruses and -omics Techniques"
-teaching: 15
+teaching: 45
 exercises: 0
 questions: